Date of Award:

 This study examined experiential methodology that can prepare preservice elementary teachers to teach for social justice, particularly within an elementary social studies context.
 Specifically, the study focused on two primary research questions: (1) How do preservice elementary teachers in a social studies methods course conceptualize teaching for social justice within an experiential framework?
 (2) In what ways did preservice teachers operationalize teaching for social justice in the practicum classroom?
 Also examined was how development of community in an elementary social studies methodology course fostered the understanding of teaching for social justice among preservice teachers.

 The findings of this study highlight preservice teachers were able to conceptualize building communities with experiential methods to teach for social justice and how doing so created an effective learning community within the methodology class.
 Although the preservice teachers valued the implementation of experiential methods into their social studies methodology to foster the teaching of social justice, substantial difficulties were expressed in their incorporation of experiential methods in the practicum environment due to a lack of confidence, teaching competence or collegial support.
 Recommendations for teacher education programs are also discussed.

 Speicher, Stephanie L., "Building Community Using Experiential Education with Elementary Preservice Teachers in a Social Studies Methodology Course" (2017).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6642.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .